yeroca/qmk_concurrent_macros/docs/concurrent_macros.md

 ### Set up the macro capability

 The QMK source tree you use must have the Community Modules feature, because the Concurrent Macros module utilizes it.
-At the time of this writing (2025/02/26), the community modules feature is available only in the `develop` branch of QMK.
-You can switch to this branch from the default `master` branch and get the latest source code by running these commands:
+At the time of this writing (2025/02/26), the community modules feature is now available in the `master` branch of QMK.
+To get the latest source code, run these commands:

 ```
-git fetch develop
+git fetch master
-git checkout develop
+git checkout master
 ```

 To install the module, run these commands: